Jukilum/ahnen.js/README.md

 # Ahnen.js
 A set of javascript functions for interpreting [ahnentafel](https://en.wikipedia.org/wiki/Ahnentafel) numbers for genealogy.
+Try it out [here](https://jukilum.github.io/ahnen.js/index.html).

 Works with node.js.
 A standalone version of the code is available in the Standalone folder